yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 validation by the client remains a MUST requirement, and the ticket acts only as a second factor.
 If the pinning secret is compromised, the server's security is not immediately at risk.
-- Both TACK and the current draft are mostly orthogonal to the server certificate as far as their life cycle, and so both can be deployed with no manual steps.
+- Both TACK and the current document are mostly orthogonal to the server certificate as far as their life cycle, and so both can be deployed with no manual steps.
 - TACK uses ECDSA to sign the server's public key.
 This allows